- Learn a little Oriental rug history.

 Since the countries of origin for Oriental rugs primarily practice the Islam religion, the rugs are also called Islamic carpets and are sometimes also referred to as Persian carpets.

-Persian and Oriental rugs are terms used interchangeably, but they shouldn’t be.
-There are key differences between Oriental rugs and Persian rugs.
+Persian rugs and Oriental rugs are terms used interchangeably, but they shouldn’t be.
+There are key differences between these styles of rugs, and it’s helpful as either a rug shopper or student of carpet complexities to understand even the basics.
+Here’s a simple explanation:

 Persian rugs only come from Iran, while Oriental styles come from the larger Asian continent.
 Other differences between Persian and Oriental rugs include: